Alfresco/docs-alfresco/content-services/latest/install/ansible.md

    export NEXUS_PASSWORD="<your-password>"
    ```

    > **Note:** If your password contains `!`, then you need to escape it with `\`, as it's a special character to `bash`, and it's used to refer to previous commands.
-Same escape method apply for other specials characters
+The same escape method applies for other specials characters.

 Without any additional configuration applied, the playbook installs the default Content Services components.
 See the [configuration](#configure-your-installation) section below to adjust some of the configurable installation options.